Blog Header Background

 What the Data Says

-The numbers back it up.
-AI adoption in recruitment is not slowing down.
+AI adoption in recruitment is not slowing down, and here are the numbers that substantiate.

 A 2024 SHRM survey found that nearly 1 in 4 organizations now use AI for HR activities, including hiring.
-LinkedIn's 2024 Future of Recruiting report showed that 62% of talent acquisition professionals feel optimistic about AI in recruitment.
+62% of talent acquisition professionals feel optimistic about AI in recruitment, according to LinkedIn's 2024 Future of Recruiting report.

 Research from Harvard Business School has shown that well-designed automated screening can reduce bias in early hiring stages.
-That is a big deal in an industry that has struggled with bias for a long time.
+For an industry that has struggled with bias for a long time.

 The market is growing too.
 Grand View Research valued the AI recruitment market at around USD 15.24 billion by 2030.